 Indonesia Clean Energy Development Project

-Indonesia is among the world’s top-ten natural gas and coal producers, and has abundant solar, wind, hydro, and geothermal resources, with a commitment to move toward a low-carbon future.
+Indonesia has abundant solar, wind, hydro, and geothermal resources, and is committed to a low-carbon energy future.

-Tetra Tech was contracted by the U.S. Agency for International Development (USAID) to help Indonesia meet its ambitious low-emissions and renewable energy targets through the Indonesia Clean Energy Development (ICED) Project, which began in 2011 and runs through 2020.
-Now in its second phase, ICED is the centerpiece of USAID and Indonesia’s development support in the energy sector.
+Tetra Tech was contracted by the U.S. Agency for International Development (USAID) to help Indonesia meet its ambitious low-emissions and renewable energy targets through the Indonesia Clean Energy Development (ICED) Project, which ran in two phases from 2011 through 2020.

-By 2030, the government has committed to a 29 percent reduction in the country’s greenhouse gas emissions relative to “business as usual” and up to 41 percent with international assistance, and by 2025, plans for 23 percent of final energy to come from renewable energy.
+The Government of Indonesia is committed to a 29 percent reduction in the country’s greenhouse gas emissions by 2030 (relative to business as usual) and up to 41 percent with international assistance.
+By 2025, Indonesia aims for 23 percent of energy production to come from renewable resources.